Retailers Should Consider the Omnichannel Fulfillment Strategy

 How Omnichannel Order Fulfillment Works

-There are various Omnichannel fulfillment strategies, such as the following, that are utilized by companies today.
+There are various omnichannel order fulfillment strategies that are utilized by companies today, including the following:

-- Send from the third-party logistics (3PLs) or the manufacturer
+- Send from 3rd party logistics providers (3PLs) or the manufacturer

 - Ship from the nearest store